BinaryMoon/styleguide/readme.txt

 * [Twenty Fifteen](https://wordpress.org/themes/twentyfifteen)
 * [Twenty Sixteen](https://wordpress.org/themes/twentysixteen)

-Developers can add support for their themes quite easily - see the 'How To' page for more info.
+Developers can add support for their themes quite easily - see the 'Other Notes' tab for more info.

+If you're in the market for a WordPress theme then you could check out my Premium GPL WordPress themes site here: http://prothemedesign.com/

 == How To ==